 Just like light itself the CRPuO does not recognise disciplinary boundaries, but rather welcomes all who claim optics and photonics as their main area of research.
 We count electrical, chemical, mechanical and biomedical engineers, along with physicists, chemists and biochemists among our ranks.
 We tackle large-scale problems requiring multidisciplinary solutions.

-Of our 20 professors, 15 hold prestigious research chairs (1 Canada Excellence Research Chair, 12 Canada Research Chairs, and 2 University Research Chairs), many are Fellows of recognised societies (OSA, IEEE, SPIE, APS, RSC, CAE), and several have won prestigious research prizes (Herzberg, Steacie, Killam, King Faisal).
-The CRPuO attracts the best and brightest students and post-doctoral fellows to work alongside top minds in the field - currently over 150 are contributing to advance our field.
+Of our 23 professors, 17 hold prestigious research chairs (1 Canada Excellence Research Chair, 13 Canada Research Chairs, and 3 University Research Chairs), many are Fellows of recognized societies (OSA, IEEE, SPIE, APS, RSC, CAE), and several have won prestigious research prizes.
+The CRPuO attracts the best and brightest students and post-doctoral fellows to work alongside top minds in the field - currently over 200 are contributing to advance our field.
 CRPuO researchers maintain collaborations with many countries around the globe by participating in the exchange of people, material and know-how, and collaborating on common projects.